 - You are a financial institution with complex risk management and AML needs.

-In the UK, AML sanctions lists are regulated by OFSI, The Office of Financial Sanctions Implementation, a division of HM Treasury (a.k.a HMT).
-The good news is that you can check their list to ensure AML compliance with regard to the UK’s domestic counterterrorism regime policy.
-Also worth noting: it includes lists from the United Nations and the EU.
+In the UK, AML sanctions lists are regulated by The Office of Financial Sanctions Implementation (OFSI), a division of HM Treasury (a.k.a HMT).
+The good news is that you can check its list to ensure AML compliance with regard to the UK’s domestic counter-terrorism regime policy.
+Also worth noting: It includes lists from the United Nations and the EU.

 At the time of writing, there are 34 HMT financial sanctions regimes, and you should do your best to ensure you do not make business deals with them – lest you want to pay fines up to £1 million (or 50% of the breach).